pytorchbearer/torchbearer/docs/examples/basic_opt.rst

 .. literalinclude:: /_static/examples/basic_opt.py
    :language: python
-   :lines: 43-44
+   :lines: 42-43

 The learning rate chosen for this example is very low and we could get convergence much faster with a larger rate, however this allows us to view convergence in real time.
 We define the model and optimiser in the standard way.

 .. literalinclude:: /_static/examples/basic_opt.py
    :language: python
-   :lines: 46-47
+   :lines: 45-46

 Finally we start the optimising on the GPU and print the final minimum estimate.

 .. literalinclude:: /_static/examples/basic_opt.py
    :language: python
-   :lines: 49-51
+   :lines: 48-50

 Usually torchbearer will infer the number of training steps from the data generator.
-Since for this example we have no data to give the model (which will be passed `None`), we need to tell torchbearer how many steps to run by setting the ``training_steps`` argument.
+Since for this example we have no data to give the model (which will be passed `None`), we need to tell torchbearer how many steps to run using the ``for_train_steps`` method.

 Viewing Progress